Microscopic Model building for Black Hole Membranes from Constraints of Symmetry: Continuum limit and modelling horizon-fluid

+where $J_0$ is the zeroth component of a conserved current. $J^{(-1)}_0$ is the Hamiltonian plus the momentum operator, and $J_0^{(0)}$ (at $\tau = 0$) is the first moment of the Dirac Hamiltonian~\cite{1989-Itoyama.Thacker-NPB}.
+Integrability ensures the operators are related to the infinite sequence of conserved charges, with one for each new ${\cal L}_n$~\cite{1989-Itoyama.Thacker-NPB}.

-To make contact with the phenomenological analysis and include the phase mode in the analysis, we turn to the fact that the Free-energy of the Baxter model is given by the Landau-Ginzburg theory of a classical Ising model in 2-dimensions near the critical point~\cite{2016-Baxter-Book}, which can be described by a theory of a free massive scalar field $\varphi$~\cite{1987-Polyakov-Book}.
+The action \eqref{LagrangianD} is useful to identify the infinite number of conserved charges.
+However, for our purpose here, starting from the action \eqref{LagrangianD} it is cumbersome to look at the hydrodynamic or long-wavelength properties.
+Hence, to derive $\zeta$, we will not make direct use of the action \eqref{LagrangianD}.
+Instead, to make contact with the macroscopic level, i.e., Damour's fluid description, we turn to the fact that the Free-energy density of the Baxter model is the same as that of a classical Ising model in 2-dimensions near the critical point~\cite{2016-Baxter-Book}.
+On the other hand, the theory of the 2-dimensional Ising model can be described by a theory of a free massive scalar field $\varphi$ in a two-dimensional Euclidean spacetime~\cite{1987-Polyakov-Book}.
 The key is to identify the microscopic field with the phenomenological order parameter.

-We make the identification in an approximate sense.
-This allows us to fix the parameters of the microscopic model of the horizon-fluid and calculate the coefficient of bulk-viscosity of the horizon-fluid.
+The task of identifying the microscopic field with the phenomenological order parameter is non-trivial.
+For the transport theory, we need to describe the dynamics of the black-hole horizon, starting from a $(2+1)-$dimensional Hamiltonian.
+However, the microscopic model we have constructed is characterized by the {\it 2-D Euclidean space-time Hamiltonian}. {This means that the microscopic model suffices to describe the quantum states for a system in thermal equilibrium with the desired accuracy but is inadequate if we consider how the system evolves with time.
+In other words, such Hamiltonians do not contain information about the dynamics of the black-hole horizon.